 I was angry.

-I know God can handle my anger.
-And, it’s a good thing…because that’s what I was…ANGRY.
-My heart hurt more than I can even begin to describe with words.
-In my desperation, I even had a thought of wishing that I would have gotten sick, so that maybe Anna and I both would have been taken.
-And I would still be with my daughter.
+even begin to describe with words.
+In my desperation, I even had a thought of wishing that I would have gotten sick, so that maybe Anna and I both

 I struggled with those thoughts all week.
 I cried, I screamed, I pouted and I felt myself start to withdraw from life.
 Just wanting the pain to go away.
 I missed my daughter so much.
 And it hurt.
 It wasn't fair.